brian220/PyTorch-YOLOv3/README.md

      "score": [0.9]             => confidence
    }
    ```
 * some pretrained weight `checkpoints/yolov3_ckpt_99.pth`
-The trainning weight for trainning 2000 imgs (train: 1200, valid: 800)
+The trainning weight for trainning 2000 imgs (train: 1200, valid: 800) for 99 epochs.